Shangri-la Horse Race Festival

-As a legal holiday and the most ceremonious traditional folk festival for the ethnic people living in Diqing, Shangri-la Horse Race Festival is held during 5th Chinese lunar month each year, the same day as the Dragon Boat Festival, during which different ethnic groups get-together in Caodian, at the foot of the Five Phoenix Mountain, east suburb of Shangri-la.
+As a legal holiday and the most ceremonious traditional folk festival for the ethnic people living in Diqing, Shangri-la Horse Race Festival is held during the 5th Chinese lunar month each year, the same day as the Dragon Boat Festival, during which different ethnic groups get-together in Caodian, at the foot of the Five Phoenix Mountain, east suburb of Shangri-la.

 As a grand rally for the Tibetans, Shangri-la Horse Race Festival usually lasts for three days, which has developed into a national sporting competition and a commodity fair now.

 Besides the traditional equestrian performance, a number of interesting entertaining and recreational activities are held at the foot of the Five Phoenix Mountain during Shangri-la Horse Race Festival, including horse racing, wresting, tug-of-war, yak racing, ox-drawn bars, and people from the neighboring countries such as Kangmang, Xiangcheng, Daocheng, Litang, Batang and Derong also participate in the festival.
 Now Caodian has become the largest sports center in the Tibetan Community of Yunnan Province now, where the opening ceremony is held in the morning of the first day of the festival, followed by various kinds of activities.